 SITLA approached The Conservancy and the two, along with various federal and state government agencies, including FWS, Utah Department of Transportation and the Bureau of Land Management, entered into a letter of intent in 2005.

-“They asked if we [The Conservancy] would purchase some of the property there, and the first of four different phases was in 2007,” York said.
+“They asked if we (The Conservancy) would purchase some of the property there, and the first of four different phases was in 2007,” York said.
 “The last of the four was purchased this year in March.”

 Ultimately, UDOT owns 140 acres at the south end of the White Dome area and The Conservancy owns a little less than 648 total acres of that area, 297 of which were acquired in the final phase this year.

-While interests sometimes compete between those favoring off road recreation and those favoring preservation of threatened species, The White Dome Nature Preserve is only a portion of 10,000 acres of land held by SITLA known as the South Block, and subject to master planning.
+While interests sometimes compete between those favoring off-road recreation and those favoring preservation of threatened species, The White Dome Nature Preserve is only a portion of 10,000 acres of land held by SITLA known as the South Block and subject to master planning.
 Part of the planning over the years has included open meetings inviting public comment.
 As plans were in play for the new airport, huge residential developments as well as industrial plans, it was understood that some of that recreational playground would be lost.
-BLM and the Forest Service, the primary public lands services in Southern Utah, designate areas specifically for off road (OHV) use – points of contact include BLM St. George Field Office, Washington County’s portion of the Forest Service including Dixie National Forest and Pine Valley Ranger District.
+BLM and the Forest Service, the primary public lands services in Southern Utah, designate areas specifically for off-road (OHV) use – points of contact include BLM St. George Field Office, Washington County’s portion of the Forest Service including Dixie National Forest and Pine Valley Ranger District.

-Nonetheless, as part of this final phase acquisition, as well as fencing the White Dome Nature Preserve, York says that SITLA retained an easement for creation of a trail system within the White Dome area.
+Nonetheless, as part of this final phase acquisition, as well as fencing the White Dome Nature Preserve, York said, SITLA retained an easement for creation of a trail system within the White Dome area.
 The plan for the trail system construction is mapped out although it is not completed and thus not yet open to the public.